NASA-AMMOS/BSL/README.md

 ## Status and Milestones

 The BSL reached a milestone achieving initial evaluation capability during Q1 2025.
-Once approved by program leadership, the source code will be available under a GPL license in this repository.
+Once approved by program leadership, the source code will be available under a GPL license in this repository (est Q1-Q2 2025).

 The BSL targets an initial "1.0" release during Q3-Q4 2025.